This sample program can be modified for virtual or in-person facilitation at a wide range of scales.

 Lunar Talk by a Local Expert

-Another excellent way to enhance an International Observe the Moon Night event is to introduce, or re-familiarize, attendees with the main attraction of the evening: our partner on our journey through the cosmos—the Moon.
-Invite a local expert, perhaps a professor at a university or an educator at a science museum, to speak about the Moon.
+Another excellent way to enhance an International Observe the Moon Night event is to introduce, or re-familiarize, attendees with the main attraction of the evening: our partner on our journey through the cosmos — the Moon.
+Invite a local expert, perhaps a professor at a university or an educator at a science museum, to speak about the Moon remotely or in person.

-Engage your participants in hands-on activities at your International Observe the Moon Night event.
-Encourage visitors to find the features highlighted in their Moon maps and start Moon observation journals.
-Make impact crater models or Moon cookies or scale models of the Solar System.
+Engage your participants with hands-on activities.
+Our activities are available to everyone ― if you’re hosting an online event, just share the links ahead of time to help your audience join in from wherever they are.
+Encourage observers to find the features highlighted in their Moon maps (2020 edition coming soon) and start Moon observation journals.
+Make impact crater models or Moon cookies or scale models of the solar system.
 Draw, paint, or sculpt the Moon; sing Moon songs; read Moon stories; or compose lunar poetry.
-Highlight how the Moon is connected with other planets and satellites in our Solar System, and beyond!
-Be creative!
+Highlight how the Moon is connected with other planets and satellites in our solar system, and beyond.
+Feel free to be creative!
 Play to the interests and needs of your audience, as well as your staff/volunteers.

 Gallery of Moon Images

-Will part of your event be indoors?
-Are you worried about inclement weather affecting your chances of Moon viewing at your event?
-Whether you would like to decorate your event space or ensure that all of your guests will be able to observe the Moon, regardless of the weather, you can find printable high resolution images of the Moon from NASA’s Lunar Reconnaissance Orbiter in the Smithsonian gallery A New Moon Rises or in the Moon as Art collection.
+Are you worried about inclement weather affecting your chances of Moon viewing?
+Will part of your in-person event be indoors?
+Whether you would like to decorate your event space or ensure that all of your guests will be able to observe the Moon, regardless of the weather, you can find printable high-resolution images of the Moon from NASA’s Lunar Reconnaissance Orbiter in the Smithsonian gallery A New Moon Rises or in the Moon as Art collection.